Installation leadership takes action to address housing concerns

+Installation leadership is taking action after on-post residents voiced concerns and issues during recent town halls.

-Fort Stewart-Hunter Army Airfield’s Directorate of Public Works military housing office and Balfour Beatty Communities leadership gather Aug.
-11 on Fort Stewart to discuss resident concerns that were brought to their attention during the last two housing town halls on Fort Stewart and Hunter Army Airfield.
+Fort Stewart-Hunter Army Airfield’s Directorate of Public Works military housing office and Balfour Beatty Communities leadership gathered last week to discuss concerns, especially landscaping and trash pickup.

+“Since the walking town halls, we’ve had several meetings regarding the grounds maintenance in the housing areas,” Mike Dollins, BBC maintenance facility manager, said.
+“Since then, the contractor has brought in additional resources to ensure the grounds maintenance is better taken care of in a more frequent manner for our residents.”

+Additionally, BBC has now introduced weekly dry trash pick-up to the list of items their residents can now look forward to.

 |Date Taken: